 I discovered in Stephen’s book that his extraordinary voyage through the rivers and shorelines of South America had found him alone near the mouth of that great waterway facing the task of working his way through shoals, tides and barely charted waters.
 His wife and partner in the venture, Ginny, had recently given birth to a son and gone back to the US to let the lad have a fair chance in life.
 Stephen’s job was to bring the boat home and join them…

-Extract of The Five-year Voyage
+Extract from The Five-year Voyage

 With my wife and baby gone Thurston actually seemed roomy, but this was slim compensation.
 My job now was to rejoin them as quickly and as safely as possible, so I finished the boat work and mapped the Amazon delta.